 Can an Agency Succeed in Four Different Niches?

 Apprehensive to declare a niche?
 Worried that being a niche agency will limit your growth?
 Do you own a full-service agency that’s in need of restructuring?
-Declaring a niche is one of the best ways to set your agency apart, but is it possible to find success with multiple niches?
+Declaring a niche is one of the best ways to set your agency apart, but is it possible to find success with multiple different niches?

 In today’s episode, we’ll cover:

 - How to demonstrate expertise as a full-service agency.

 - 3 steps to help your agency team adjust to change.

 - Is success possible in different niches than one separate niche?

 Today I sat down with Jeff Hahn, owner of Hahn Public, a public communications and marketing agency.
 After purchasing a full-service agency, Jeff made a creative decision to split the agency into four practice areas.
 He’s here to discuss the steps he took to make this change, how it worked, and how he made sure his team was on board.

 How to Demonstrate Expertise as a Full-service Agency